metio/terraform-provider-k8s/docs/index.md

 page_title: "k8s Provider"
 subcategory: ""
 description: |-
-  Provider for Kubernetes https://kubernetes.io/ resources using server-side apply https://kubernetes.io/docs/reference/using-api/server-side-apply/.
+  Provider for Kubernetes https://kubernetes.io/ resources.
 Requires Terraform 1.0 or later.
 ---

 # k8s Provider

-Provider for [Kubernetes](https://kubernetes.io/) resources using [server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/).
+Provider for [Kubernetes](https://kubernetes.io/) resources.
 Requires Terraform 1.0 or later.

 This provider only deals with creating Kubernetes manifests.
 In order to apply those manifests to a running cluster use other providers like the [kubectl provider](https://registry.terraform.io/providers/gavinbunney/kubectl/).